jazzband/django-debug-toolbar/docs/configuration.rst

   Panel: SQL

+  Controls SQL token grouping.
-  Disable SQL token grouping, that might cause render slowdowns, when a view make long SQL textual queries.
+  When set to ``True``, it might cause render slowdowns when a view make long SQL textual queries.

 Here's what a slightly customized toolbar configuration might look like::